Short Sale - Overview

 - A copy of the proposed HUD-1 Settlement Statement that shows all anticipated expenses involved with the short sale transaction, including closing costs, commissions, taxes, relocation assistance, and amounts paid to all lien holders.

 The current value of the property will be evaluated by obtaining an appraisal or a broker price opinion (BPO), this may include an interior review of the home.
 If an interior review is required, you or your agent will be contacted to schedule a time for the review to be conducted.

 In the event that the licensed real estate agent listing the property disagrees with the property value, SPS will request additional information from the real estate agent to support any disputed value.
 Documentation may include repair estimates and / or comparable sales.
 Information can be sent via email to firstname.lastname@example.org or faxed to 801-270-7833.
 SPS will review the documentation and provide a verbal response within approximately 15 days.

 The property must be listed with a licensed real estate professional that is regularly doing business in the community where the property is located.
 The listing price should be fair market value for the property.
 SPS reserves the right to review the list price and work with the customer on a price reduction strategy.

 Payments During Marketing Period

 Eligible customers may be offered a ($0.00) zero dollar payment plan during the marketing period.
 SPS will not reject the customer’s payment if they chose to make their full contractual payment.
-The marketing period may last no less than one hundred twenty (120) calendar days, and extensions to the original term may be offered upon discretion of Management.
+The marketing period may last no less than sixty (60) calendar days, and extensions to the original term may be offered upon discretion of Management.
 The customer may be required to provide a listing agreement and evidence that property is actively listing for sale.

 The following timelines should be used as a guide for returning documents: